+Disclosure level Complete In progress

+Risk management

-Disclosure level Complete In progress TCFD element and disclosure Additional reference and information Risk management a) Describe the organisation's processes for identifying and assessing climate-related d risks.
-Current approach The Board is responsible for overseeing climate-related risks and opportunities.
-See Principal In 2022, the Sustainability function initiated a series of workshops with the business units and functions to identify and assess climate-related risks; using scenario analysis to identify those risks.
-As part of the overall risk management process, climate risks are escalated to the Risk function which then prepares the risk update for the Audit and Risk Committee. risk section This Committee reviews the climate-related risks and opportunities, and designates climate-change as a principal risk.
-Future plans During the course of 2023, the Group will start implementing its processes for regularly identifying and assessing climate-related risks as part of the overall risk management process.
+a) Describe the organisation's processes for identifying and assessing climate-related risks.

+The Board is responsible for overseeing climate-related risks and opportunities.

+This Committee reviews the climate-related risks and opportunities, and designates climate-change as a principal risk.

+See Principal risk section

+During the course of 2023, the Group will start implementing its processes for regularly identifying and assessing climate-related risks as part of the overall risk management process.

 This will include a regular review to update the climate risks in the short, medium, and long-term.
-This will also take into account reviews of climate risks when exploring M&A opportunities and post-acquisition integration. b) Describe the organisation's processes for managing climate-related risks.
-Current approach Following the identification of climate-related risk and opportunities as part of the materiality analysis in early 2021, Eurowag outlined a number of initiatives to reduce its operational and supply chain emissions as well as developing products and services to help its CRT customers reduce their emissions.
-See Principal risk section This process included the review and development of opportunities with individual business units.
+This will also take into account reviews of climate risks when exploring M&A opportunities and post-acquisition integration.

+b) Describe the organisation's processes for managing climate-related risks.

+Following the identification of climate-related risk and opportunities as part of the materiality analysis in early 2021, Eurowag outlined a number of initiatives to reduce its operational and supply chain emissions as well as developing products and services to help its CRT customers reduce their emissions.

+See Principal risk section

+This process included the review and development of opportunities with individual business units.
 The business units have included prioritised plans for climate mitigation in their annual plans.
 This process will continue and be refined during 2023, as the Group reviews its emissions data across Scope 1, 2 and 3, as well as conducts further analysis of climate scenarios.
-Future plans We started supptifying our elimete related vision 2022.
-We have with the visit of